krokozyab/ofjdbc/README.md

 ## 🌐 Ecosystem

-OFJDBC is the foundation of a complete open-source platform for Oracle Fusion data access:
+Two ways into the same data: a JDBC driver for the JVM world, and an Oracle Net endpoint for everything that speaks to an Oracle database.
+Both talk to Fusion through the same documented BI Publisher service:

 ```
 ┌────────────────────────────────────────────────────────────┐